 Initially, DXCC was my focus of attention but the closer I got to the honor roll (375/340), the more time I spent looking for USA Counties (USACA-688), stations counting for Arctic and Antarctic awards and Islands everywhere (IOTA honor roll at 1125).
 I belonged to the Certificate Hunters Club (CHC-595) and found great interest in working toward challenging awards even though I was limited in time and equipment.
 I am a member of American Radio Relay League, a Director of the Island Radio Expedition Foundation (IREF), a Friend of Islands on the Air (IOTA) and IOTA Checkpoint for W4, W5 and W6 calls.

 Apart from Island chasing and DXing, I am now involved as Commissioner of the Keowee Fire Tax District.
-This is a new and exciting adventure and provides our communities with a valuable service.
-Golf is my other love and I enjoy the challenge.
+This is an exciting adventure and provides our communities with a valuable service.
+Golf is my other favorite activity and I enjoy the challenge.
 It is much like chasing DX.
 Sometimes you hit a good shot or work a needed station and sometimes it is not as much fun.
-I haven’t found a course I did not like and I am a member of CrossCreek Planation and Keowee Key Golf and Country Club.
-We have particularly enjoyed the old courses in England, Ireland and Scotland and a good excuse to operate from some rare islands.
+I haven’t found a course I did not like and I am a member of the Keowee Key Golf and Country Club.
+We particularly enjoyed the old courses in England, Ireland and Scotland and a good excuse to operate from some rare islands.
 I have shot my age a few times but getting older helps.
 For 20 years, I led a team that slopes or measures the difficulty of golf courses in the upstate of South Carolina for the South Carolina Golf Association.
-Needless to say, retirement has allowed us to see the world, have fun and meet a lot of wonderful people.
+Needless to say, retirement has allowed me to see the world, have fun and meet a lot of wonderful people.

 List of Islands activated by W9DC – QSL cards are available direct or via bureau.